Gluten Free Peanut Butter Cookies (Flourless, Dairy-Free)

 - Optional Add-Ins: Think of this cookie as a base cookie recipe to which you can add to make your own creation depending on your personal preferences!
 Some fun ingredients you could add to these cookies include chopped peanuts, chocolate chips, chocolate chunks, or even cacao nibs.

-- Let Cookies Cool Fully: It’s important to let the gluten-free peanut butter cookies fully cool or they will break when you try to remove them from the sheet.
+- Let Cookies Cool Fully: It’s important to let these dairy free peanut butter cookies fully cool or they will break when you try to remove them from the sheet.

 Recipe FAQs: